OpenEvalProject/evals/manuscripts/elife-15910/v2/manuscript.md

 ## Abstract

-10.7554/eLife.15910.001 HIV-1 Tat hijacks the human superelongation complex (SEC) to promote proviral transcription.
+HIV-1 Tat hijacks the human superelongation complex (SEC) to promote proviral transcription.
 Here we report the 5.9 Å structure of HIV-1 TAR in complex with HIV-1 Tat and human AFF4, CDK9, and CycT1.
-The TAR central loop contacts the CycT1 Tat-TAR recognition motif (TRM) and the second Tat Zn 2+ -binding loop.
+The TAR central loop contacts the CycT1 Tat-TAR recognition motif (TRM) and the second Tat Zn2+-binding loop.
 Hydrogen-deuterium exchange (HDX) shows that AFF4 helix 2 is stabilized in the TAR complex despite not touching the RNA, explaining how it enhances TAR binding to the SEC 50-fold.
 RNA SHAPE and SAXS data were used to help model the extended (Tat Arginine-Rich Motif) ARM, which enters the TAR major groove between the bulge and the central loop.
 The structure and functional assays collectively support an integrative structure and a bipartite binding model, wherein the TAR central loop engages the CycT1 TRM and compact core of Tat, while the TAR major groove interacts with the extended Tat ARM.
-DOI: http://dx.doi.org/10.7554/eLife.15910.001

 ## Introduction